Skip to main content

 What Does a Financial Penalty Mean for Your Biology?

-Think of your as an intricate postal service, with hormones acting as messengers carrying precise instructions to every cell in your body.
+Think of your endocrine system as an intricate postal service, with hormones acting as messengers carrying precise instructions to every cell in your body.
 This system is designed to respond to your environment, adapting to challenges to maintain a state of balance, or homeostasis.

 A workplace program that ties financial stability to biological data introduces a powerful and sustained environmental signal.
 The demand to lower your cholesterol, reduce your body mass index, or manage your blood pressure under threat of a penalty is a chronic stressor.
 This continuous pressure can lead to an overproduction of cortisol, the body’s main stress hormone.